VictorMeyer77/strefi/docs/contributing.md

     * Commit your changes following the [conventional git commit messages](https://www.conventionalcommits.org/en/v1.0.0/).
 2. Run the tests to ensure everything is working.
 3. Change the version in [VERSION](https://github.com/VictorMeyer77/strefi/blob/main/strefi/VERSION) and [README.md](https://github.com/VictorMeyer77/strefi/blob/main/README.md).
-4. In CHANGELOG.md replace [Unreal] with the new version.
+4. In CHANGELOG.md replace [Unreleased] with the new version.
 5. Add these lines on the top of CHANGELOG.md
 ```txt
 ## [Unreleased]